msp18034/Calories/readme.md

 ##### Trained models

-The pre-trained YOLOv3 model and our multi-task model could be download [here](https://drive.google.com/drive/folders/1zfG5s2SIJzflJkg7F-ULhEE9NgvPL6vj?usp=sharing)
+The pre-trained YOLOv3 model and our multi-task DCNN model could be download [here](https://drive.google.com/drive/folders/1zfG5s2SIJzflJkg7F-ULhEE9NgvPL6vj?usp=sharing)<br>
-They are placed in the root dictionary under the user hduser.
-If not run in our cluster, need to modify detect_db.py to change the model path.
+They are placed in the folder /home/hduser/model_weights/.
+If not running on G4master, remember to modify the model path in detect_db.py

 ### Execution steps